-Woodstock Ventures was on the last lap of getting their festival set up.
-Having to physically move what they could from Wallkill and redo much of what they had already done there took patience, fortitude, and good fortune.
+Woodstock Ventures was on the gasping last lap of getting their festival set up whether they liked it or not Having to physically move what they could from Wallkill to Bethel and having to redo much of what they had already done there took patience, fortitude, and good fortune.

 Monday 11 August 1969

 - John Roberts was one of the four partners of Woodstock Ventures.
 His family owned Block Pharmaceutical and his trust fund financed the festival.
 As of that afternoon’s accounting, Woodstock Ventures had posted receipt of advance ticket sales totaling $1,107,936.
 Woodstock Ventures (i.e., John Roberts) had spent nearly twice that sum

 - workers bolted telephone poles into place around stage.
 Some poles were split or rotten.